wengxiankok/equiteq/README.md

 >
 > # 6.
 Configure database settings in wp-config/development.php
 >
 > # 7.
-Your done!
+You're done!
 You may now proceed to pushing this to a new Git repository.
 > ```

 ### Migrating existing projects